nambhine1/Vitis-/README.md

 > $ git clone https://github.com/nambhine1/vitis-/

-In my case i download the vitis- in  >$ /home/semi/
+After you download it you can go to vitis- using the command bellow :

-so you can see the source code of c = a * b ,
+>$ cd vitis-/

->$ /home/semi/vitis-/
+when you open this directory you can see :

 host.cpp: is the host code